-- Applicants must declare their current state of residency on the VMCAS and WSU/WIMU Supplemental Application.
-By identifying yourself as a Washington resident, Idaho resident, Montana resident, Utah resident, a resident of a WICHE state (Arizona, Hawaii, Montana, Nevada, New Mexico, North Dakota, Wyoming), or as a nonresident, your application will be funneled through the appropriate application pool.
+- Applicants must declare their current state of residency on the VMCAS application and WSU/WIMU supplemental application.
+By identifying yourself as a Washington resident, Idaho resident, Montana resident, Utah resident, a resident of a WICHE state (Arizona, Hawaii, Montana, New Mexico, North Dakota, Wyoming), or as a nonresident, your application will be funneled through the appropriate application pool.

 - It is highly recommended that applicants contact the appropriate state authority for information regarding residency requirements as early in the application process as possible.
 Please see the state-specific information below for additional information about each state's residency certification process.

 - The state of Washington allows nonresident veterinary students who attend the Pullman campus for all four years to change their residency status (become WA residents) for tuition paying purposes after residing in Washington state for one year and meeting certain criteria.
 Visit the WSU Office of the Registrar website for more information.

 Washington and Idaho residents

 - Up to 55 seats in the incoming class are reserved for Washington residents, and up to 11 are reserved for Idaho residents.